Our seagrass furniture is handcrafted in Bali, Indonesia.

 Our furniture is dependant on many factors: weather patterns as explained above and also governmental environmental

 regulations.
-Seagrass must be harvested at certain times of year due to to its volatile nature in the bundled state..
+Seagrass must be harvested at certain times of year due to its volatile nature in the bundled state..
 It cannot

 be stored for long periods of time.
 High humidity can cause mildew, putting off a noticeable odor.
 The difficulty and

 expense to keep the seagrass available throughout the year under these conditions is an ongoing challenge.
 Weavers,

 who have learned the art of weaving, have acquired the knowledge of all of these factors and have learned their trade

-passed on from generation to generation for thousands of years.
+passed on from generation to generation over thousands of years.
 They are accustomed to the cycles of the monsoon

-seasons and have learned where, how, and when to dance with thee conditions.
+seasons and have learned where, how, and when to dance with these conditions.
 With only crude methods of

 people of Indonesia have overcome obstacles and have learned to adapt using natural products that are healthy and